 Let’s say you also offer professional photo retouching services (skin, blemish removal, acne removal, etc.) and you want to provide samples of your work to clients.

 You can offer a 10-photo package and in the package state that you provide a 2-photo professional retouch sample, which means you will retouch 2 of their photos professionally for free as a “sample,” but if they want all their photos retouched, then it will cost extra.

 The only caveat to sampling is that in order to execute a sampling strategy effectively, the product or service you are sampling needs to be top-notch — or else the customer will not care to purchase/pay more for the whole thing.

 Company ID vehicles relate to anything that promotes your photography brand that is a physical item.

 This is similar to the visitor impression as mentioned in #9, except the ID vehicles relate to physical items as mentioned.

-Examples of company ID vehicles include your business cards, packaging (if you sell physical products like photo albums), picture frames, etc.
+Examples of company ID vehicles include your business cards, corporate cards, packaging (if you sell physical products like photo albums), picture frames, etc.

 The importance behind having them all aligned is that oftentimes, people outside of your clients will see these ID vehicles.

-Going back to the word of mouth promotion combined with the ID vehicles, if a guest went over to their house and complimented the picture frames you sold, your client could mention how you not only produced the photo in the frame but also sold the frame!
-Your client could even hand the guest your business card that you made.
+Going back to the word-of-mouth promotion combined with the ID vehicles, if a guest went over to their house and complimented the picture frames you sold, your client could mention how you not only produced the photo in the frame but also sold the frame!
+Your client could even hand the guest the business card that you made.

 Of course, this example is a perfect scenario but you get the point.